Supplements I Avoid & Take: an honest guide. Make less mistakes.

 #1.
 What about drugs like Metformin, Rapamycin, and TRT?

 You’ll want to consider the downsides.
 For example, some of these decrease the benefits you get from exercise.
 Remember, there’s no such thing as a free biological lunch.
+If you want an example, see this post I wrote about Metformin and Rapamycin.

 #2.
 What about supplements like Resveratrol and Berberine?